 Q: What is the Apprenticeship Program?

-A: Sponsored in partnership with the Heartland Apprenticeship Committees for air conditioning, electrical, electrical lineman, and plumbing technology, students enrolling in the apprenticeship program will complete 640 hours of classroom training and 8,000 hours of on-the-job training.
+A: Sponsored in partnership with the Heartland Apprenticeship Committees for air conditioning, electrical, and electrical lineworker, students enrolling in the apprenticeship program will complete 640 hours of classroom training and 8,000 hours of on-the-job training.
 Students must apply through the Heartland Apprenticeship Committee before August of each year.
 Students must be working for a participating employer to participate in the apprenticeship program.